-Managing Plugged Ducts and Mastitis
+Managing Blocked Milk Ducts and Treating Mastitis

 Along with all the amazing benefits that breastfeeding provides, it can also come with some challenges.
 Two common concerns for nursing and pumping moms are sore, painful conditions on the breast called plugged (or blocked) milk ducts and mastitis.
 It’s important to understand the difference between the two, and to know how to prevent a blocked milk duct or mastitis from occurring.
 Understanding what causes these conditions and how to treat them can help your breastfeeding journey be as easy, and painless, as possible.

 If any milk duct in the breast is not drained well, the area becomes ‘clogged’ up (or blocked) and milk is prevented from flowing.
 This will feel like a firm, sore lump in the breast, and may be reddened and warm to the touch.
 Blocked milk ducts are common in breastfeeding moms, and can be caused by anything from missing feedings to wearing too tight a bra.

 To prevent blocked ducts, it’s important for you to nurse your baby often and not miss feedings, or replace feedings by pumping.

 If you do end up with a blocked milk duct, here are some tips to relieve it: